 Assumptions.
 Positivism is a method of organizing human life and harmonizing feeling, reason and activity (Comte, 2015).
 The positivist ontology is based on a belief that there is an external world and one objective reality that is discoverable through structured, scientific methods (Hudson and Ozanne, 1988).
 Therefore, an individual’s beliefs, perspectives, and personal experiences are irrelevant to revealing what is real; rather, what is “real” is an objective truth discovered through logic and rational thinking.
 Such thinking is defined as the capacity and competency to consider variables while accessing, organizing and analyzing the information necessary (such as facts and data) to generate a conclusion (Carson et al, 1988).
 As such, human action is always preceded by some behavior, which is revealed independent of the researcher.

 Research Methods.
 Positivists operationalize research in a tightly controlled, statistically based, and non-emotional manner where the researcher is detached to ensure reason is not confused with feeling.
-In collecting data, researchers focus on consistency and seek out “time and context free generalizations” (Carson et al, 1988).
+In collecting data, researchers focus on consistency and seek out “time and context free generalizations” (Carson et al, 1988, page citation needed).
 Positivists focus on distinguishing between fact and value judgements; the goal is objectivity, and the method is rational and logical approaches.

 When applying this philosophy to research, positivism is reflected in empirical, quantitative methodological studies.
 This research method is dependent on the collection of quantitative data, such as numerical data, with an emphasis on the logic of justification and the movement from theory to hypotheses to data to conclusions.
 Through these deductions, researchers obtain results in a strict, non-value method without attachment to political, cultural, morals, or other factors.
 Facts are determined through logical processes, detached from feeling.